 And here are some more shots of the final project.
 For this wreath I grabbed a variety of faux lamb's ear, eucalyptus in a couple varieties, magnolia leaves, lavender, cotton sprigs, and a couple frosted pine stems from the seasonal section.
 I wanted to wire the stems to the grapevine base but it wasn't as secure as I liked... so I ended up pulling out my hot glue gun.
 I did however just wire in the pine stems so I can take those out at the end of winter and replace them with something more seasonal.
 Since the wreath itself doesn't scream Christmas I added in these bell ornaments that I found on a recent trip to Homegoods, and a scarf.
 I copied the scarf layering idea from one of my favorite bloggers, Nesting with Grace.
 If you don't follow Brooke, you definitely should!
 She lives in a charming cape cod bursting with texture and gorgeous details.
 I love her style, so homey and warm.

 I really was going for a gathered from the fields look... something that looks a little bit like a hodge podge but put together tastefully.
-I tend to start with my biggest pieces, in this case it was the magnolia leaves, and then I moved on to my filler florals, which was the eucalyptus.
+I came across this inspiration on my social media platform.
+It is a wonder how technology can provide us with all the inspirations and ideas that we can put to good use (you can also look here to learn how to get started).
+Usually, I tend to start with my biggest pieces, in this case, it was the magnolia leaves, and then I moved on to my filler florals, which was the eucalyptus.
 I cut the large stems into smaller workable sprigs.
-Once I added in my filler florals, I went in with the feature greenery which was the pine, and the lavender.
+Once I added in my filler florals, I went in with the feature greenery which was pine, and lavender.
 Working in this manner really helps when you're trying to evenly disperse greenery.

 Another tip is before you glue or wire anything to the wreath form kind of do a dry run of laying it around the wreath form to make sure you get things on there evenly and how you like them before they're secured.
 That will save you a big headache.